- Chart

 Market Risk

-SCHA is subject to market risk, including economic downturns and sector-specific risks affecting small-cap companies.
+SCHA is susceptible to market risk factors that broadly impact small-cap companies, including economic downturns and sector-specific challenges.

 Investor Profile